Hacker0x01/docs.hackerone.com/docs/programs/report-components.md

 * A bounty has been given
 * A hacker requests mediation
 * You or the hacker requests public disclosure
+* The report severity has changed
+* The latest internal activity occurred

 The report timeline will also show who is in charge of the next pending action within the report.